 The Charter School maintains its operating funds in two separate financial institutions.
-These checking accounts are covered under the Federal Deposit Insurance Corporation (FDIC) Program.
+These accounts are covered under the Federal Deposit Insurance Corporation (FDIC) program.
 Federal Deposit Insurance Corporation Insurance coverage is \$250,000 per account category.
-Deposits held in non-interest-bearing transaction accounts are aggregated with any interest-bearing deposits and the combined total insured up to \$250,000.
+Deposits held in non-interest-bearing transaction accounts are aggregated with interest-bearing deposits and the combined total insured up to \$250,000.

-As of June 30, 2016 and 2015, \$382,895 and \$229,820, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation limits.
+As of June 30, 2017 and 2016, \$758,484 and \$382,895, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation limits.
 The Charter School has not experienced any losses related to these accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.